opulo-inc/docs/content/en/docs/motherboard/update-firmware/index.md

 ## Using the Auto Build Marlin VSCode Extension

+> Note that the currently linked-to Marlin version is `bugfix-2.1.x`.
+Building an older version of Marlin with the recommended config files won't work.
+If you are unsure whether a previously-downloaded local version of Marlin is the newest one, redownloading it is the safest choice.

 1. Download the [latest Marlin firmware](https://github.com/MarlinFirmware/Marlin/archive/refs/heads/bugfix-2.1.x.zip) and unzip it.
 2. Install [VSCode](https://code.visualstudio.com/) and its [PlatformIO extension](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide).
 3. Open Marlin firmware's folder on VSCode.